alexandrabschwartz/code-sparse-solver/README.md

 ## setupSPARSE_defaultOptions

 This function takes an options struct as input and sets up missing options using default values.
-E.g. if you did not specify the solver for spare problems, it chooses DIRECT.
+E.g. if you did not specify the solver for sparse problems, it chooses DIRECT.

 ## relaxationSPARSE